SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The most fundamental thing that influences your SEO is how many other links to your site exist, and who these sites linking to you are.
 By linking to a site, you confer some of your sites reputation to that site.
 SEO|Search engine optimization
-related to navigation, google will reward a site that has a navigation that is ⟮c1;sensible⟯, uses ⟮c2;text (or e.g. aria tags)⟯, but ⟮c3;does not go overboard in its complexity⟯
+related to navigation, google will reward a site that has a navigation that is ⟮c+;sensible⟯, uses ⟮c+;text (or e.g. aria tags)⟯, but ⟮c+;does not go overboard in its complexity⟯
 Google may penalize if you have a bunch of pages with basically the same content.

-As of 2021, ⟮c1;stuffing keywords⟯ in places is ⟮c2;no longer effective⟯ for ⟮c3;SEO⟯
+As of 2021, ⟮c+;stuffing keywords⟯ in places is ⟮c+;no longer effective⟯ for ⟮c+;SEO⟯
-As of 2021, for ⟮c4;SEO⟯, ⟮c5;a page title/ description⟯ should be ⟮c1;descriptive of the page content⟯ and ⟮c6;distinct from other page titles⟯.
+As of 2021, for ⟮c+;SEO⟯, ⟮c+;a page title/ description⟯ should be ⟮c+;descriptive of the page content⟯ and ⟮c+;distinct from other page titles⟯.

 ### Accessibility

-⟮c2;Accessibility⟯ is ⟮c3;designing things⟯ ⟮c1;so as to be usable by people with disabilities (with a variety of bodies⟯) Accessibility improvements often do not merely benefit the disabled, but also non-human users (e.g. web crawlers and thus SEO), users with different input methods (such as the keyboard)
+⟮c+;Accessibility⟯ is ⟮c+;designing things⟯ ⟮c+;so as to be usable by people with disabilities (with a variety of bodies⟯) Accessibility improvements often do not merely benefit the disabled, but also non-human users (e.g. web crawlers and thus SEO), users with different input methods (such as the keyboard)
 For accessibility purposes, audio/video should have captions, and lighthouse will chide you if it doesn't

 #### WAI & WCAG basics

-⟮c1;the Web Accessibility Initiative (WAI)⟯ is the W3C initiative supporting accessibility. the WCAG (Web Content Accessibility Guidelines) are guidelines for web accessibility published by the WAI.
+⟮c+;the Web Accessibility Initiative (WAI)⟯ is the W3C initiative supporting accessibility. the WCAG (Web Content Accessibility Guidelines) are guidelines for web accessibility published by the WAI.
 The WCAG consists of principles, guidelines, successs criteria, and techniques.
 WCAG principles are the general ideas underlying web accessibility: percievable, operable, undertandable, robust.